Day 1: General .NET technologies

 Microsoft .NET, what is it all about?

 .NET is a popular development platform, supporting multiple programming languages.
-With the release of .NET Core the framework became cross-platform, supporting now Windows, macOS and Linux, and can be used in IoT scenarios.
+With the release of .NET Core the framework became cross-platform, supporting now macOS and Linux, and with a lower footprint necessary for IoT scenarios.

 - Developed and running applications with the .NET Framework